+The second case comes from personal experience, and is more closely related to the kind of ethical scenarios that CCists are concerned with.
+When walking through the centre of the town where I live, I am often confronted by panhandlers.
+On each occasion, I have to make a decision: give some money or shrug and say, “No, sorry”.
+Although similar, each encounter with a panhandler is slightly different and involves much complexity (viz. linguistic variance and nuance, ambient conditions, my mood on any given day, the movement and chatter of other pedestrians, and the like).
+Nonetheless, I consistently decline to give money to panhandlers.
+This consistency in behaviour is based on the advice of relevant experts, who encourage us to give money to reputable charities rather than to people on the street.
+This decisional consistency seems to violate RV.
+As before, I can (despite complexity) reliably make the same choice in each case (and will likely continue to do so).
+I am not prone to akratic or Buridan’s ass-style indecision.

-However, we do not witness either of these scenarios in the ‘real world’.
-If so, then successful decision-making must seemingly be determined, or at least strongly influenced, by some criterion or constraint (or criteria or constraints).
+We do not generally witness either of these scenarios in the ‘real world’.
+If so, then, contra RV, successful decision-making must seemingly be determined – or, at least, strongly influenced – by some criterion or constraint (or criteria or constraints).

 Morinean rationality and the need for constraint/s

-I have outlined CC and its alternative to rational decision-making: RV.
+I have outlined CC and its alternative to rational decision-making (RV).
 As argued, RV invokes a troublesome dilemma for CCists (and probably post-structuralists in general).
 In this section, I briefly outline Edgar Morin’s account of rationality.
-Since CCists already draw inspiration from Morin, they might be open to embracing his notion of rationality and abandoning RV.
+Since CCists already draw inspiration from Morin (e.g. Woermann, 2016, Ch.
+2), they might be open to embracing his notion of rationality and abandoning RV.
 I also discuss a kind of “aporetic” logic or rationality that CCists sometimes put forward.
 Lastly, I discuss cognitive dissonance, which should arguably accompany a decision-making procedure like RV.

 Morin on rationality

-CCists often cite Morin writings on complexity, but seem to overlook his views on rationality.
-Morin endorses CC’s kind of decisional and actional freedom, but also recognises the need for constraints or what he calls “conditions”.
+CCists sometimes cite Morin’s writings on complexity, but seem to overlook his views on rationality.
+Morin acknowledges CC’s kind of decisional and actional freedom, but also recognises the need for constraints or what he calls “conditions”.
 He writes:

 Freedom can be defined as the possibility of choice between diverse alternatives.
 Freedom also presupposes two conditions.
 To begin with, there is an internal condition, involving the cerebral, mental, and intellectual ability to consider a situation and establish choices and chances of success.
 Then there are external conditions which render the choices possible (Morin, 2008, p.
 78).